andreyorst/plug.kak/README.md

 ![license](https://img.shields.io/github/license/andreyorst/plug.kak.svg)

 **plug.kak** is a plugin manager for Kakoune editor, that aims to work somewhat similar to [vim-plug](https://github.com/junegunn/vim-plug).
-This plugin currently supports two latest releases of Kakoune and Kakoune git branch.
-Default branch is latest release, named accordingly.
-If your distribution provides older version, switch to [v2018.09.04](https://github.com/andreyorst/plug.kak/tree/v2018.09.04) branch.
-If you're using Kakoune builds from Github repo, please use [kakoune-git](https://github.com/andreyorst/plug.kak/tree/kakoune-git) branch.
+This is development branch that keeps track of Kakoune's master branch changes.
-All development process of **plug.kak** happens in kakoune-git branch, and features are being backported to two latest releases.
+All features that are being development here will be eventually backported to **plug.kak** branches of two latest Kakoune stable releases.

 ## Installation